September 9

 Defensive Tackles (DT)

-Defensive tackles are defensive players that play either against the guards or the center.
+Defensive tackles are defensive players who play either against the guards or the center.
 These players are responsible for getting after the quarterback and disrupting the running back.

 Defensive tackles are often more prominent in stature, as they can clog up gaps and force the offense to run the ball to the outside.

 Defensive tackles differ based on the defensive scheme that the defensive coordinator plays.
-Often, teams running a four-defensive linemen set will have two defensive ends, a nose guard, and a defensive tackle.
+Often, teams running a four-defensive lineman set will have two defensive ends, a nose guard, and a defensive tackle.

 Defensive Ends (DE)